Burlington Arcade

 Burlington Arcade opened on 20 March 1819.
 From the outset, it positioned itself as an elegant and exclusive upmarket shopping venue, with shops offering luxury goods.
 It was one of London's earliest covered shopping arcades and one of several such arcades constructed in Western Europe in the early 19th century.
-(Other examples of grand shopping arcades include: Covered passages of Paris, Palais Royal in Paris (opened in 1784); Passage de Feydeau in Paris (opened in 1791), Galeries Royales Saint-Hubert in Brussels and The Passage in St. Petersburg, the Galleria Umberto I in Naples, and the Galleria Vittorio Emanuele II in Milan (1878).)
+(Other examples of grand shopping arcades include Covered passages of Paris, Palais Royal in Paris (opened in 1784); Passage de Feydeau in Paris (opened in 1791), Galeries Royales Saint-Hubert in Brussels and The Passage in St. Petersburg, the Galleria Umberto I in Naples, and the Galleria Vittorio Emanuele II in Milan (1878).)

 The original arcade consisted of a single straight top-lit walkway lined with 72 small two-storey units.
-Some of the units have been combined, reducing the number of shops to around 40.
+Some units have been combined, reducing the number of shops to around 40.
 The Piccadilly façade, with sculptures carved by Benjamin Clemens, a professor of sculpture at the Royal College of Art, was added in 1911.

-The arcade is patrolled by beadles in traditional uniforms that include top hats and frock coats.
+The arcade is patrolled by beadles in traditional uniforms, including top hats and frock coats.
 The original beadles were all former members of Lord George Cavendish's regiment, the 10th Royal Hussars.
-The arcade maintains Regency decorum by banning singing, humming, hurrying, and "behaving boisterously".
+The arcade maintains Regency decorum by banning singing, humming, hurrying, and "behaving boisterously."

-The present tenants include a range of clothing, footwear and accessory shops, art and antique dealers, and the jewellers and dealers in antique silver for which the Arcade is best known.
+The present tenants include a range of clothing, footwear, and accessory shops, art and antique dealers, and the jewellers and dealers in antique silver for which the Arcade is best known.

 Historical events

 The arcade was almost destroyed by fire in 1836, when several shops were destroyed, in 1871, and in 1936, when the arcade was subject to looting.

 Parts of the arcade were badly damaged in a bombing raid during the Second World War.

 In 1964, a Jaguar Mark X charged down the arcade, scattering pedestrians, and six masked men leapt out, smashed the windows of the Goldsmiths and Silversmiths Association shop, and stole jewellery valued at £35,000.
 They were never caught.
-Gates were installed to prevent this happening again.
+Gates were installed to prevent this from happening again.

 In 2010, Thor Equities and Meyer Bergman acquired the property for £104 million.
-The owners hired architect Michael Blair to restore the arcade.
+The owners hired architect Michael Blair to restore the arcade.The revitalization efforts included recreating the original flooring from 1819 using marble and stone, and repainting the Arcade in its classic white tone to enhance natural light and highlight the intricate upper arch details.
+Tasteful uplighting was installed as well, restoring an unobstructed view of the Arcade’s full length, an element of the original architectural vision hidden for many years.
+Thor also focused on curating a high-end, bespoke tenant mix, bringing Chanel into the Arcade, as well as Kwanpen, La Perla, and Manolo Blahnik.
+Through these efforts, a cultural icon was revitalized and Burlington Arcade’s status as one of the world’s premier destinations for luxury retail was secured.

 In May 2018, the property was sold to David and Simon Reuben for £300 million.